AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 # Marshall Payne's Galvanize Capstone Project
-[Steam](https://store.steampowered.com/) is the largest digital distribution platform for video games.
+[Steam](https://store.steampowered.com/) is the largest digital video game distribution platform.
 A subset of games on Steam include items that can be found in-game and sold to other players on [Steam's Community Market](https://steamcommunity.com/market/).
-I am interested to find out if there are any patterns between the reviews of games and the price their items sell for.
+I am interested to find out if there is any correlation between the reviews of games and the price their in-game items sell for.

 (How was the problem solved before?)

 (What is new about your approach, why do you think it will be successful?)

 ### Who would this impact?

 Developers and Valve (owner of Steam).
-They both get a cut of the steam market, so items selling at higher prices or quantities means higher income.
+They both get a cut of the Steam market sales, so items selling at higher prices or quantities means higher income.

 ### Presentation: